DFE-Digital/fh-shared-kernel/src/familyhubs-frontend/README.md

 # possible ToDos

+* support opening footer links in new tab

+* chrome/.net seems to get confused by asp-append-version. it doesn't seem to pick up that the file's changed and fetches the correct file, but also picks stuff up from cache. find a solution
+    <script src="~/js/app.js" asp-append-version="true"></script>
+    or is it an isue with the map file?

+* add _viewstart to rcl?

 * use partial for error pages?

 * finish documenting how to use as a consumer, and how to develop